Here are our top three packing tips:

 - Several passport photos – for visas etc.

-- Optional: 1 dedicated camera – for this trip we alternated between only using an iPhone, using a rugged waterproof Canon D30 compact camera and using a SLR camera, depending on the circumstances.
-The Canon D30 is a fairly standard point and shoot camera with very little in terms of manual controls, but with one very important feature – it is waterproof to 25m, which made it a great travel camera for diving.
-Most of the diving photos in this blog were taken with it and it makes a great alternative to a bulky external underwater housing when you have limited space.
-The SLR was used by Anne for the India / Sri Lanka / Ethiopia stage when we were planning on seeing some wildlife where a bigger zoom was needed.
+- Optional: 1 dedicated camera – often we alternate between only using an iPhone, using a rugged waterproof Olympus TG-5 or compact camera and using a DSLR camera, depending on the circumstances.
+The Olympus TG-5 is a fairly standard point and shoot camera with limited manual controls, but with one very important feature – it is waterproof to 18m, which made it a great tiny travel camera for diving, and so it makes a great alternative to a bulky external underwater housing when you have limited space.
+The DSLR was used by Anne for the India / Sri Lanka / Ethiopia stage when we were planning on seeing some wildlife where a bigger zoom was needed.
 She used the tiny Canon 100D with two small pancake prime lenses (24mm and 40mm) plus a compact 70-300mm DO zoom lens.
-We used a EyeFi wireless 32 Gig SD card, which allowed us to transfer the photos wirelessly to an IPad or IPhone – very useful but a bit slow.
 As an alternative, a small SD card reader for the iPad is useful.
 For our serious wildlife travels, Dave uses a Canon 5D mark 2 with a 100-400mm L mark 1 lens.
 We also took our Canon image stabilizer binoculars for our Africa travels but these are too bulky for general backpacking.

 Some useful travel Apps and websites for your smartphone / tablet